Chattahooligans/hooligan-hymnal-app/docs/deployment.md

 Using a push notification or news feed item to suggest that people go to your website or social media feed for a new campaign is OK, and you may ask users from that secondary location to donate.
 Directly incorporating "donate" into the messaging or trying to create an in-app payment mechanism for it that doesn't go to a browser is the biggest concern.

-### Make sure "TestFlight" isn't visible in iOS photos
+### Make sure "TestFlight" isn't visible in iOS screenshots

 Using TestFlight makes it easy to beta test your new .ipa file.
 If it's present in a screenshot, however, Apple may reject your app.
 Edit the screenshot if needed.